A tourist's guide to regularity structures and singular stochastic PDEs: Multi-pre-Lie structure and renormalized equations

 with a given initial condition.
 It already involves the main difficulties of the most general situation, with the advantage of leaving aside a number of purely technical and notational matters compared to the most general situation.
-We saw in Section \ref{SectionSolvingPDEs} that a modelled distribution